Pr2FreeRunner/TAS/README.md

-Modified version of the Pr2 TAS.
+Modified version of the PR2 TAS (Tool Assisted Speedruns)